automl/autorl-org/_pages/autorl-tutorial-ecai.md

 Introduction and algorithmic part on AutoRL (60min):
 1. Primer on RL
 2. Why Does AutoRL matter?
-3. The Choice of ALgorithm matters!
+3. The Choice of Algorithm matters!
 5. Properties of AutoRL Hyperparameter Landscapes
 6. Optimizing the Full Pipeline
 7. The Role of Networks
-8. The role of Environments
+8. The role of Environments<BR>
 Q&A

 Practical Session I: Visualizing RL Hyperparameter Landscapes (30min)